 Can my guide meet me at my hotel for private tours?

 For private tours, your guide can meet you at your hotel as long as it located in the city center.

 Hotels near the airport, in the Aurelia area (behind the Vatican), and the Cavalieri Hilton are too far.
 Many of these hotels provide shuttles to the city center.
 Your guide can meet you at the shuttle drop point or you may take a taxi or public transportation to our pre-arranged meeting point near the starting point of the tour.
-This is to maximize the amount of time spent exploring the sites with your guide.
+This is to maximise the amount of time spent exploring the sites with your guide.
 For shorter itineraries of 3 hours or so, we strongly recommend our expert guide close to the first stop on your tour.
-Again this is to enhance and maximize the time you spend exploring the sites and not in transit from your accommodation.
+Again this is to enhance and maximise the time you spend exploring the sites and not in transit from your accommodation.

 Is transportation included?
 Will my guide have transportation when meeting at the hotel?